Inheritance of Properties of Spectra: Geometric analogs

-To show that~(\ref{th101}) implies~(\ref{th102}) we use lemma~\ref{min_prime_lemma}.
-Let $\frak b$ be a differential ideal in $B$ and $\frak a=\frak b^c$ is its contraction to $A$.
-Let us show that for any prime differential ideal $\frak p$ containing $\frak a$ there exists a prime ideal $\frak q$ (and therefore there exists a prime differential ideal, see statement~\ref{prop_lemma}) containing $\frak b$ and contracting to $\frak p$.
-It is well-known that any minimal prime ideal containing differential ideal is differential (all rings are Keigher rings).
-Let $\frak p$ be minimal prime ideal (therefore differential) containing $\frak a$.
-Applying lemma~~\ref{min_prime_lemma} to $A/\frak a\to B/\frak b$, we get the required result for $\frak p$.
-If $\frak p$ is an arbitrary prime differential ideal containing $\frak a$ then it contains a minimal prime differential ideal $\frak p'$.
-From the previous arguments there is an ideal $\frak q'$ in $B$ contracting to $\frak p'$.
-Now we apply the going-up property for differential ideals. \end{proof}
+To prove that~(\ref{th101}) implies~(\ref{th102}), we apply Lemma~\ref{min_prime_lemma}.
+Suppose that $\frak b$ is a differential ideal in $B$ and $\frak a=\frak b^c$ is its contraction to $A$.
+Let us show that, for any prime differential ideal $\frak p$ containing $\frak a$, there exists a prime ideal $\frak q$ (and hence, there exists a prime differential ideal, see Statement~\ref{prop_lemma}) containing $\frak b$ and contracted to $\frak p$.
+If $\frak p$ is a minimal prime differential ideals containing $\frak a$, then the required assertion follows from Lemma~\ref{min_prime_lemma} applied to the pair of rings $A/\frak a\to B/\frak b$.
+If $\frak p$ is an arbitrary prime differential ideal containing $\frak a$, then $\frak p$ contains a minimal such ideal $\frak p'$.
+By the above consideration, for this ideal $\frak p'$, there exists an ideal $\frak q'$ such that $\frak q'^c=\frak p'$.
+It remains to apply the going-up property. \end{proof}